Take part in a research study

 - If you would like to find out more about taking part in a research study for a specific condition or illness, you should speak to your doctor, nurse, or consultant.

-- You can also visit the UK Clinical Trials Gateway (external link) which lists clinical trials (a type of research) currently open to recruitment in the UK.
+- You can also visit the Be Part of Research page (external link) which lists clinical trials (a type of research) currently open to recruitment in the UK.

 Remember that it is always your choice to take part in a research study and if you do decide to take part in a study, you can change your mind at any time.